 September 9 – Sunset on Scipio Creek

-Easy to moderate 4-5 mile paddle to watch the sunset and the full moonrise.
+Easy to moderate 2 hour paddle to watch the sunset and the full moonrise.

 Our skilled volunteer eco-outings leaders enjoy keeping people safe and having fun.
 Wearing life jackets is required for paddling trips and Florida law requires each kayaker to have a whistle within reach.
 A limited number of loaner kayaks are available for paddling trips.Paddlers and hikers need to bring: water; snacks/lunch; sunscreen; and hat.
 Paddlers, please wear clothing that won’t weigh you down if it gets wet.
 Synthetics like nylon blends are best.
 No jeans or boots.